-- Depending on your bladder function before having the procedure, you might be incontinent (not able to control your urination.)
+- Depending on your bladder function before having the procedure, you might be incontinent (not able to control your urination).
 This is usually temporary.
-If you are still incontinent a few weeks after your surgery, testing can be done to determine if we can correct this.
+If you are still incontinent a few weeks after your surgery, your surgeon may order tests to determine whether anything can be done to make it better.

 - You may feel discomfort or pain.
 Drinking liquids will help, and you may also take acetaminophen.

-- Your will be given an antibiotic.
+- You will be given an antibiotic to take when you go home.
 Take all of the pills as prescribed.

-- Once your urine is clear yellow you may resume your normal activities.
+- Once your urine is clear yellow you may go back to doing your normal activities.
 This usually takes 1 to 2 days.

 - A dry orgasm (retrograde ejaculation) is very common.
-You will have normal sensation of orgasms, but there will be much less ejaculate (semen).
+You will have normal sensation of orgasms, but there will be much less semen.
 This is not dangerous.
-The ejaculate goes into the bladder and will come out with the urine the next time you urinate.
+Your semen will go into your bladder and will come out with the urine the next time you urinate.

 - Have a temperature of 101° F (38.3° C) or higher

 - Have pain that is not relieved by pain medication